-In addition to the courses in the Field of Study, the student is required to take 42 hours from the STC Core Curriculum listed on page 84 in the catalog.
+In addition to the courses in the Field of Study, the student is required to take 42 credit hours from the STC Core Curriculum listed on page 88 of the catalog.
 These courses must not duplicate courses taken to fulfill field of study requirements.
-Students who select a 3 credit Mathematics course to fulfill the Mathematics component of the Core Curriculum must take 4 semester credit hours to complete the Core Component Area Option for the Core Curriculum.
-Within the choices of courses in the Core Curriculum the following courses must be taken in order to meet requirements of University Philosophy programs:
+Students who select a 3 credit Mathematics course to fulfill the Mathematics component of the Curriculum must take 4 semester credit hours to complete the Component Area Option for the Core Curriculum.